jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 Investing in cyber insurance is usually a preferred option.
 But it’s no substitute for a robust cybersecurity defense.
 Buying a comprehensive policy is not as straightforward as it once was.
 And insurers often insist on stringent protocols and protections as a condition of coverage.
 CISOs using insurance as a fallback should check policy documents and ensure their organization has the right amount and type of coverage.

-> CISOs worldwide continue to strengthen cyber defenses, recognizing that the human factor continues to be the primary driver of data loss.
+>CISOs worldwide continue to strengthen cyber defenses, recognizing that the human factor continues to be the primary driver of data loss.
 Even as the tidal wave of resignations stabilizes, the transient nature of today's workforce signifies that the risk of data walking out the door remains more than a mere possibility—it's an alarming certainty.
 Particularly in sectors where sensitive information is the currency, CISOs find no reprieve from vigilance.
 The relentless pace of job movement ensures that protecting against data loss is not just a priority but an ongoing battle in the digital realm.
 >
-> Phil Ross
-> Chief Information Security Officer, Air New Zealand
+>Phil Ross, Chief Information Security Officer, Air New Zealand

 If impacted by ransomware within the next 12 months, my organization is likely to pay a ransom to restore systems/prevent the release of data.
 Top three countries:
 South Korea 79%
 Canada 82%
 Saudi Arabia 83%

 ## The Cyber Realities for a CISO in 2024
 There’s been no way to avoid the rise of generative AI over the past year.
 Whether it’s a net force for good or bad will play out—and be debated—for years to come.
 But one thing’s for sure: it’s not going anywhere.

 So far, CISOs are approaching the technology with a degree of caution.
 A little more than half (54%) believe the technology poses some form of a security risk to their organization.

 ### Spotlight on AI: The double-edged sword
 Much is made of AI's potential to aid cyber criminals, and rightly so.
 With this technology, attacks could get easier to scale and simpler to carry out.
 Advanced techniques once out of reach for anyone but well-funded cyber criminal gangs and state-sponsored attackers are now up for grabs.

 However, greater accessibility of generative AI models can only help defenders, too.
 Even in these early stages, we can already connect the dots between external threats, sensitive content and anomalous behaviors or activity.
 That’s something that has not been possible at the same speed and scale with human moderation or traditional analysis.